 The Secret Sauce for a Successful Picnic

 Without structure, big picnics tend to unravel faster than a paper plate balancing baked beans and budget talks.
-The key to a great group experience isn’t adding more activities—it’s offering the right kind, in the right order, with the right energy.
+The key to a great group experience isn’t adding more activities.
+It’s offering the right kind, in the right order, with the right energy.

 This balance between ease and intention is what makes the day enjoyable and memorable.
 It’s fun with a framework—and it works.
 In fact, researchers have found well-designed group activities lead to increased cooperation and communication among coworkers, even after the event ends.
 Turns out, a little structure in the sun goes a long way.